 Having four cards to a straight, needing the fifth to complete the hand.

 Also known as the Turn in a community card game, fourth street is the fourth board card dealt.
 In a stud game fourth street refers to the round of dealing where each player receives their fourth card.

 When all players in the hand check, the players receive a “free card”.

-A poker tournament free to enter awarding the finishers with genuine prizes.
+A free poker tournament with no cost to enter that awards the finishers with cash or cash-equivalent prizes.

 A tournament with no re-buys or add-ons.